quickpod/boundless/ACCOUNT.md

   * [web3.js](https://web3js.readthedocs.io/)
   * [Ethereum Private Key Generator](https://github.com/Ethereum-private-key-generator)

+> [!WARNING]
-> ⚠️ **Security Tip:** Never share your private key.
+> Never share your private key.
 Store it offline or in a secure password manager.

----

 ## 3. Add the Network to MetaMask

-In MetaMask, go to **Settings → Networks → Add Network** and enter:
+In MetaMask, go to **Settings → Networks → Add Network** and choose:

 ### For Sepolia (Testnet)